-Most boards based on the ESP8266 should work with DCC++ EX.
-However, with all the variations and software versions out there, we’ve compiled this list of known tested, working hardware.
-We will add more over time.
+Most boards based on the ESP8266 should work with the EX‑CommandStation.
+However, with all the variations and software versions out there this is the one that we recommend for people starting out with DCC-EX.

-Installing the board follows the same procedure in the previous section on assembly.
+Installing the board follows the same procedure in the previous section on Initial Assembly.
 Start by noting the tab end of the board and align it with the tab end of the motor board.
 You will stack this board on top to make a three board stack.